The Mirror Clemens-Schmid Sequence: The perverse Leray filtration

 Using this, we give the following standard definition.

 \begin{definition} The \emph{perverse Leray filtration} $P_{\bullet}$ on $H^*(Y,\bQ)$ is the increasing filtration with graded pieces

 \end{definition}

-\begin{remark} All of the statements above also hold for the fibrations $\pi^Z$ and $\pi^U$, allowing us to define perverse Leray filtrations on $H^*(Z,\bQ)$ and $H^*(U,\bQ)$ in the obvious way.
+\begin{remark} The statements above also hold for the morphisms $\pi^Z$ and $\pi^U$, allowing us to define perverse Leray filtrations on $H^*(Z,\bQ)$ and $H^*(U,\bQ)$ in the obvious way.
 Moreover, an analogous construction for the compactly supported cohomology $H^*_c(U,\bQ)$ can be obtained by replacing $R\pi_*$ in the definitions above with the compactly supported direct image $R\pi_!^U$. \end{remark}

 \begin{remark} Since middle perversity is preserved by duality when working over a field, it follows that the perverse Leray filtrations for $H^*(U,\bQ)$ and $H^*_c(U,\bQ)$ are exchanged by Poincar\'{e}-Verdier duality, whilst those for $H^*(Y,\bQ)$ and $H^*(Z,\bQ)$ are preserved. \end{remark}